+11% reduction in

+water capture and

 12% in water disposal

 in Colombia; and 17%

+reduction in water

 disposal in Argentina

-reduction in water

 Our quality control measures for treated effluents adhere to the stringent standards set by local regulatory bodies across all our operations.
 We meticulously monitor key indicators such as nitrogen, phosphorus, biochemical oxygen demand (BOD), and chemical oxygen demand (COD) to ensure compliance with regulatory requirements.